 M. Bayati, M. Braverman, M. Gillam, K. Mack, G. Ruiz, M. Smith, and E. Horvitz,

-Data-Driven Decisions for Reducing Readmissions for Heart Failure: General Methodology and Case Study, Accepted to PLoS ONE, 2014.
+Data-Driven Decisions for Reducing Readmissions for Heart Failure: General Methodology and Case Study

 - J. Goh, M. Bayati, S. Zenios, S. Singh, and D. Moore,